std::any and Type Erasure

 Introduction

 I believe many developers, upon their first encounter with std::any, react by thinking: isn't this just a wrapper around void*?
-(My own immediate reaction was exactly this, and I even complained about the standard committee not focusing on more important things.)
+(My immediate reaction was exactly that, and I even complained about the standard committee not focusing on more important things.)
 What's the point?
-It wasn't until I built a configuration module for a plugin system that I realized—void* discards all type information, so retrieving a value from it is entirely guesswork (my other point is that it carries a little bit of information, but we all know that expressing extra information can easily lead to the major problem of state inconsistency); whereas std::any can also hold any type, but it remembers what it holds.
-When you try to retrieve the value using the wrong type, it throws an exception instead of handing you a chunk of garbage memory.
+It wasn't until I built a configuration module for a plugin system that I realized the difference—void* discards all type information, so retrieving a value from it is purely guesswork (my other point being that it carries a tiny bit of information, but we all know that relying on separate metadata easily leads to state inconsistency issues); whereas std::any can also hold any type, but it remembers what it holds.
+When you try to retrieve the value with the wrong type, it throws an exception instead of handing you a chunk of garbage memory.

 The core capability of std::any (introduced in C++17) is "storing a value of any type and safely retrieving it when needed."
 It achieves this through a technique called "type erasure"—hiding specific type information during storage and restoring safety through type checking during retrieval.
-In this chapter, we will dive deep into the mechanisms and use cases of any, and explore why most of the time you should actually use variant instead of any.
+In this chapter, we will dive deep into the mechanisms of std::any, its applicable scenarios, and why most of the time you should actually use std::variant instead of std::any.

 Step 1 — The Design Motivation for any

 C++ is a statically typed language; the compiler must know the type of every variable and expression at compile time.
-However, sometimes you genuinely need a container where "the type to store is only known at runtime."
+However, sometimes you genuinely need a container where "the type stored is only known at runtime."
 Classic scenarios include:

-In C, such requirements are typically met using void*.
-But void* is completely type-unsafe—you can cast a int* to a void* to store it, and cast it to a double* when retrieving it, without the compiler issuing any warnings.
-At runtime, you will just get a bunch of garbage data.
+In C, such requirements are typically met with void*.
+But void* is completely type-unsafe—you cast an int* to void* to store it, and cast it to float* when retrieving it to use.
+The compiler won't issue any warnings, and at runtime, you will get a bunch of garbage data.
 The goal of std::any is to provide the same "store any type" flexibility as void*, while guaranteeing type safety upon retrieval.

 Step 2 — Basic Usage of any